mdaue/dotfiles/README.md

 # Git
 Useful Git hooks

+# NVIDIA
+On Linux systems, the NVIDIA CUDA driver will break suspend (still as of Ubuntu 21.10, nvidia-driver-510); to fix it, there is a fixit.sh script in the nvidia folder that installs systemd files to use the nvidia suspend scripts.

 # Backgrounds
 A script that can be dropped into your cron.hourly to change the screen background every hour.
 Must have the jpgs that should be display in $HOME/wallpaper